 If you are currently undergoing flight training or are considering learning to fly in the future, this page will help you to decide if our Accelerated training program is right for you or if traditional training is more your style.
-It is important to note that there are many so called "accelerated" programs out there that can take 30 days to two months so beware of these.
 Our program typically takes about 10 to 15 days+/- to complete and have your private pilots license or instrument rating training completed and ready to schedule a checkride (but not guaranteed).
 Lets start with what metrics we will be using to define the differences between the two types of training such as total time to completion, total flight time until completion, course completion rate, quality and experience level of your instructor, cost and break them down one by one.

 TIME- Lets start with time until completion.
 With traditional flight training, your average flight time per lesson is about 1 to 1.2 hours.
 The average amount of flight hours to reach the proficiency required to receive the Private Pilots License in this format is about 65-75 hours of total flight time.
 In addition to this, on average every student will need 20-30 hours of ground training and is normally done in two hour increments as well.
 This comes down to 65 to 97 round trips to the airport!
 The average student will do about 3 two hour lessons per week which comes out to about 22 -32 weeks until completion. thats 5.5 to 8 months if you don't miss a lesson or your instructor doesnt leave to an airline in the middle of your training amongst many other distractions that may pop up along the way.